 Everything you missed if you didn’t manage to get a ticket to the cutest cafe in Manchester.

+Cafe organiser Anushka Fernando said the event was a ‘huge success’, with more than 200 doggos attending.
 Four-legged friends were offered a dedicated doggy menu including bark-scotti, pupcakes and dognuts, and every dachshund also received a free Pupuccino, while humans were able to enjoy the restaurant’s famous buttermilk fried chicken.

 Ms Fernando said: